Cloudspotting-on-Mars/.github/profile/README.md

 * Observador: [Citizen Science and Zooniverse](https://observador.pt/opiniao/ciencia-cidada-e-o-zooniverse/?fbclid=IwAR2s9X7QQST6dQ7qh0ffpDbmleqYCQ5l71ne3I7g-YDCp2G7XHmtuNNhaR8)
 * Called out in [NASA's Budget Justification to Congress in the President's Budget Request for Fiscal Year 2025](https://www.nasa.gov/fy-2025-budget-request/)
 * NASA Citizen Science Highlight: [First Results](https://science.nasa.gov/get-involved/citizen-science/new-patterns-in-marss-clouds-revealed-by-volunteers/)

+## Milestones
+* Participants completed analysis of a full Mars year (MY29) of MCS observations on Jan 17, 2023.
+(Cloudspotting on Mars)
+* Participants completed a second Mars year (MY30) of MCS observations.
+(Cloudspotting on Mars)

 ## Tools
 See the [mcstools](https://github.com/Cloudspotting-on-Mars/mcstools) package to work with some of the MCS data on your own!